Matilda of Hainaut: Imprisonment, later life and death

 Matilda was imprisoned in the island castle Castel dell'Ovo in Naples.
 Hugh de la Palisse died already in late 1321.
 In 1324, Matilda's cousin William I, Count of Hainaut offered Robert 100,000 livres for her release, but was ignored.
 In 1325, King Charles IV of France also attempted to intervene and made a plea on her behalf.
 This was also ignored by Robert.
 In 1328, Matilda was transferred from Castel dell'Ovo to the town of Aversa, near Naples.

 Matilda died a prisoner in 1331, only 38 years old.
-Her funeral expanses were paid by Robert and she was buried in his family vault in Naples.
+Her funeral expenses were paid by Robert and she was buried in his family vault in Naples.
 Matilda was the last descendant of Geoffrey I of Villehardouin to rule the Principality of Achaea, her deposition in 1321 and death in 1331 marking the final end of her maternal dynasty's lineage and career in Greece.
 As she died childless despite her many marriages, Matilda upon her deathbed designated her cousin James, the son of her old rival Ferdinand of Majorca, as her heir.
 As her final political act she thus chose to recognize the lineage of the usurper she had warred against rather than the line of Robert and John of Gravina's family.